 Compare IBM & DIS Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 IBM looks to be a part of every aspect of an enterprise's IT needs.
 The company primarily sells software, IT services, consulting, and hardware.
-IBM operates in 175 countries and employs approximately 350,000 people.
-The company has a robust roster of 80,000 business partners to service 5,200 clients, which includes 95% of all Fortune 500.
-While IBM is a B2B company, IBM's outward impact is substantial.
-For example, IBM manages 90% of all credit card transactions globally and is responsible for 50% of all wireless connections in the world.
+IBM operates in 175 countries and employs approximately 300,000 people.
+The company has a robust roster of business partners to service its clients, which include 95% of all Fortune 500 companies.
+Primary products include its mainframes, Red Hat software, transaction processing software, and IT consulting.

 Disney operates in three global business segments: entertainment, sports, and experiences.
 Entertainment and experiences both benefit from the firm's ownership of iconic franchises and characters.
 Entertainment includes the ABC broadcast network, several cable television networks, and the Disney+ and Hulu streaming services.
 Within the segment, Disney also engages in movie and television production and distribution, with content licensed to movie theaters, other content providers, or, increasingly, kept in-house for use on Disney's own streaming platform and television networks.
 The sports segment houses ESPN and the ESPN+ streaming service.
 Experiences contains Disney's theme parks and vacation destinations, and also benefits from merchandise licensing.